aniavasq/NetLogo-CLIPS-Extension/README.md

 clips:clear <environment-name>
 ```

-Clears a CLIPS.
+Clears a CLIPS environment.
 Removes all constructs and all associated data structures (such as facts and instances) from the CLIPS environment.

 ```
 observer> clips:clear "env"